SalvaHH/SalvaHH/README.md

 - 👋 Hi, I’m Salvatore
-- 👀 I’m interested in Statistics and Data Analysis
+- 👀 I’m interested in Probability, Statistics and Data Analysis
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on Data Science
-- 📫 How to reach me ...

 <!---
 SalvaHH/SalvaHH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.